“I’m self-taught. The journey of my work is when I drape. I’m still discovering, still teaching myself.”

 In 2010, rights to the ‘Roland Mouret’ name were acquired by the joint venture of Roland Mouret and Simon Fuller’s XIX Entertainment.

 While Mouret is famous for dresses – also including the Titanium, the Moon, The Pigalle and countless red-carpet triumphs – he is celebrated among his clients for separates, specifically tops that flatter and trousers that as he put it, “give good bum, why not?”
 What he wants is to keep things modern for women’s complex lives.

 Recent expansion has included the perfume “Une Amourette”, the result of a collaboration with irreverent Parisian perfume house, Etat Libre d’Orange.
 This has ignited his passion anew.
 “I felt as if I was back to 20 years ago, longing to learn.
 Smell touches your brain, your imagination.
 It’s really feminine and masculine at the same time.”
-Distinctly feminine are the Roland Mouret maisons; two beautiful stores, the first of these, with an atelier on the premises is at 8 Carlos Place, in London’s Mayfair, the second, the Manhattan apartment, on New York’s Madison Avenue.
-In addition, a lavish book, to be published by Rizzoli in September 2018, not only celebrates the past 21 years of design, it provides a blueprint for the future.
+Distinctly feminine is the Roland Mouret maison; a beautiful stores with an atelier on the premises at 8 Carlos Place, in London’s Mayfair.
+In addition, a lavish book, published by Rizzoli in September 2018, not only celebrates the past 21 years of design, it provides a blueprint for the future.